grahamre/NASA_IotD/README.md

     selecting a graphical icon from a Toolbar, and NavigationDrawer.
 The top navigation layout should have the Activity’s title, and a version number.]

-DONE (Except App keeps crashing when loading Image) [5.
+DONE [5.
 The project must use a fragment somewhere in its graphical interface.]

 DONE [6.
 Each activity must have a help menu item that displays an AlertDialog with instructions for
     how to use the interface.]